About Me

 This is a static-HTML site generated from documents written in Org, and

-features.
+published via Org Mode's org-publish features.
 It's styled with a CSS file

 and a few JavaScript functions.
 These are all tied together with some thin